CodePushGo/website/src/content/blog/en/updating-from-capacitor-4-to-capacitor-5.md

 - On iOS, the default status bar animation has been changed to `FADE`.

-By following these steps and updating your code accordingly, you should now have successfully updated your project from Capacitor 4 to Capacitor 5.
+By following these steps and updating your code accordingly, you should now have successfully updated your project from React Native 4 to React Native 5.
 Make sure to test your application thoroughly to ensure that all features and plugins are working as expected.